sascha432/esp8266-kfc-fw/README.md

 Plugin for different sensors.
 Voltage/Battery with charging indicator, BME280, BME680, CCS811, HLW8012, LM75A, DS3231, INA219.
 Support for native WebUI and MQTT.

+### Switch

+Plugin for relays and other devices connected to GPIO pins.
+Support for MQTT.

 ### Clock

 Plugin for my WS2812 Based 7 Segment Clock